syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Importing-and-exporting-data.md

 ### Exporting annotations

 The `ExportAnnotations` method exports the current annotations added to the document into a stream in the specified file format.
-The name of the PDF (with extension) from which the annotations are exported should be given as the second argument to the method.

 {% tabs %}
 {% highlight c# %}

 //Export annotations to "fdf" data format
+Stream fdfStreamToSave = pdfViewerControl.ExportAnnotations(AnnotationDataFormat.Fdf);

+{% endhighlight %}
+{% endtabs %}

+Using the `ExportAnnotations` overload method, the selective list of annotations can also be exported in the specified file format.
+The annotations list that needs to be exported and the data format should be passed as method arguments.
+The following code example illustrates the exporting of the list of annotations present only in the first page.

+{% tabs %}
+{% highlight c# %}

+//Get the list of annotations present in the first page List<IAnnotation> firstPageAnnotations = pdfViewerControl.Annotations.Where(annotation => annotation.PageNumber == 1).ToList();

+//Export annotations to "fdf" data format
-Stream fdfStreamToSave = pdfViewerControl.ExportAnnotations(AnnotationDataFormat.Fdf, "PdfFileName.fdf");
+Stream fdfStreamToSave = pdfViewerControl.ExportAnnotations(firstPageAnnotations, AnnotationDataFormat.Fdf);

 {% endhighlight %}
 {% endtabs %}